 - The motorcycle is stationary. - 0D0 > 1000 km (621 mi). - Press the SET button when the menu is closed. - Press the UP or DOWN button until Preferences is marked.
 Press the SET button to open the menu. - Press the UP or DOWN button until Shift Light is marked.
-Press the SET button to open the menu. - Activate the menu item using the UP or DOWN button. - Press the SET button to switch the shift warning light on or off and to adjust the engine speed for the gear shift recommendation.
+Press the SET button to open the menu. - Activate the menu item using the UP or DOWN button. - Switch the shift warning light on or off or set the engine speed for the gear shift recommendation by pressing the SET button.